RandyParedis/autoplay/docs/Configuration.md

        representing the ranges of the jumps.
        - `1/f-noise`: An implementation of the "white noise" algorithm (based upon the one invented by Richard F. Voss), using 3 dice and respecting the stave.
+       - `centralized`: Using the gaussian distribution, mapped on the stave range of the current stave, generate notes whose chance of being chosen corresponds with its value on the gauss-curve.
        - Anything else will generate completely random pitches within the entire music range.
     - `options`: An object, representing the additional options of the above-mentioned algorithms.